IPv6 Implementation Guide, Cisco IOS Release 15.2M&T

 Unicast Reverse Path Forwarding

-Use the Unicast Reverse Path Forwarding for IPv6 feature to mitigate problems caused by malformed or spoofed IPv6 source addresses that pass through an IPv6 device.
+Use the Unicast RPF feature to mitigate problems caused by malformed or forged (spoofed) IPv6 source addresses that pass through an IPv6 router.
 Malformed or forged source addresses can indicate denial-of-service (DoS) attacks based on source IPv6 address spoofing.

 DNS for IPv6